stfc/PSyclone/doc/developer_guide/psyir_symbols.rst

 directions or b) references were replaced with names and lookups.
 Each of these solutions has their benefits and disadvantages.

+A third solution would be for Symbol to be non-hierarchical class with just a name and a symbol type attribute.
+Then we could replace the symbol_type attribute when we discover more information without modifying the thinner Symbol class and therefore not affecting the references to it.

 What is currently done is to specialise the symbol in place (so that any references to it do not need to change).
 This is implemented by the `specialise` method in the `Symbol` class.
 It takes a subclass of a